-An increasing number of foods sold in the EU bear nutrition and health claims.
-A nutrition claim states or suggests that a food has beneficial nutritional properties, such as “low fat”, “no added sugar” and “high in fibre”.
-A health claim is any statement on labels, advertising or other marketing products that health benefits can result from consuming a given food, for instance that a food can help reinforce the body’s natural defences or enhance learning ability.
+An increasing number of foods sold in the EU bear nutrition The science of how diet relates to the body's need for sustenance. and health claims.
+A nutrition claim A statement that implies that a foodstuff has beneficial nutritional properties, such as being “low fat” or “high in fibre”. states or suggests that a food has beneficial nutritional properties, such as “low fat”, “no added sugar” and “high in fibre”.
+A health claim Any practice (e.g. a statement or visual) used in food marketing to suggest that health benefits can be gained from consuming a given food, nutrient or ingredient. is any statement on labels, advertising or other marketing products that health benefits can result from consuming a given food, for instance that a food can help reinforce the body’s natural defences or enhance learning ability.

 EFSA’s work includes providing scientific advice on: